LuluHuman/munchfind/readme.md

 # Contributors

-This project is was planned, written and developed by Lutfil, nurin, and .
+This project is was planned, written and developed by Lutfil, nurin, Danique and .